Craig Bauer

 Craig Bauer is an American Grammy Award winning mixing engineer and record producer.
-He has been nominated for two Album of the Year Grammy Awards for his work on Kanye West’s multiplatinum album Late Registration and double platinum follow-up album, Graduation.
-He won a Grammy Award in 2008 for mixing The Clark Sisters’ 2007 album, "Live: One Last Time".
+He has been nominated for two Album of the Year Grammy Awards for his work on Kanye West's multiplatinum album Late Registration and double platinum follow-up Graduation.
+He won a Grammy Award in 2008 for mixing the Clark Sisters' 2007 album, Live – One Last Time.

-In 2012, he mixed Ed Sheeran's live performances at HINGE studios as part of The Warner Sound "The Live Room" series, which has collectively garnered 95 million views on YouTube.
-The performances included "The A Team", "Give Me Love", "You Don't Need Me, I Don't Need You", "Lego House" and "Be My Husband" (Nina Simone cover).

-Craig Bauer has worked with high-profile artists across multiple genres, including; pop, singer-songwriter, electronica, rock, country, jazz, hip-hop, gospel and R&B. His clients include: Kanye West, Lupe Fiasco, Justin Timberlake, Halo Circus, Justin Young, THE Nghbrs, Anita Wilson, Ed Sheeran, The Clark Sisters, Janet Jackson, Rihanna, Common, Jennifer Hudson, Lil’ Kim, Wu-Tang Clan, Da Brat, Brian Culbertson, Richard Marx, 98°, Yolanda Adams, Steve Cole, Dave Koz, Dennis DeYoung, Styx, Donald Lawrence, Destiny’s Child, Public Enemy, Hezekiah Walker, The Silhouet, and The Smashing Pumpkins.
+Bauer has worked with other high-profile artists across multiple genres, including Lupe Fiasco, Justin Timberlake, Ed Sheeran, the Clark Sisters, Janet Jackson, Rihanna, Common, Jennifer Hudson, Lil' Kim, Wu-Tang Clan, Richard Marx, 98°, Yolanda Adams, Dave Koz, Dennis DeYoung, Styx, Donald Lawrence, Destiny's Child, Public Enemy, Hezekiah Walker, and the Smashing Pumpkins.

-He also mixed the Saturday Night Live Digital Short “Motherlover” featuring Justin Timberlake and Andy Sandburg.
+He also mixed the Saturday Night Live Digital Short "Motherlover" featuring Justin Timberlake and Andy Sandburg.

-Awards

-Craig Bauer received a Grammy award at the 50th Annual Grammy Awards for mixing The Clark Sisters’ 2007 album, Live: One Last Time and has been recognized by NARAS and the Grammy‘s for over 30 nominations in various categories and genres.
-He has been nominated twice for Album of the Year.

 Life and career

 Craig Bauer was born and raised in Cleveland, Ohio, where he worked through the ranks of the studios there before migrating to Chicago, Illinois in the early 1990s to open his own recording studio.
-Beyond the technical aspects of being a mixing engineer, he is also musician.
-He studied Classical Piano and Music Education at Ohio State University and is also a skilled guitar player.
+Bauer additionally studied classical piano and music education at Ohio State University.

-In 1993, he opened Hinge Studios at 320 W. Ohio Street in Chicago, Illinois.
+In 1993, Bauer opened Hinge Studios in Chicago, Illinois.
 Many of his first clients were jazz artists, including, Dave Koz, Brian Culbertson, Steve Cole and Peter White.